-Each SLB Mux VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan Software Defined Networking topic.
+Each SLB Mux VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan a Software Defined Network Infrastructure topic.

 Single Root IO virtualization (SR-IOV)

 When using 40Gbit Ethernet, the ability for the virtual switch to process packets for the Mux VM becomes the limiting factor for Mux VM throughput.
 Because of this it is recommended that SR-IOV be enabled on the SLB VM's VM Network Adapter to ensure that the virtual switch is not the bottleneck.